-- office properties owned and 100% operational throughout the two years being compared, excluding properties disposed or held for future disposition.
+- office properties owned and 100% operational throughout the two years being compared, excluding properties held for future disposition.
 We define these as changes from "Same Office Properties."
-For further discussion of the concept of "operational," you should refer to the section of Note 2 of the consolidated financial statements entitled - office properties acquired during the two years being - compared: - constructed or redeveloped office properties placed into service that were not 100% operational throughout the two years being compared; - two properties that we expect to convey to a mortgage - holder: - office properties in the Greater Philadelphia region.
-In September 2012, we shortened the holding period for our properties in the Greater Philadelphia region because they no longer met our strategic investment criteria; and - property dispositions.
+For further discussion of the concept of "operational," you should refer to the section of Note 2 of the consolidated financial statements entitled "Properties"; - office properties acquired during the two years being compared: - constructed or redeveloped office properties placed into service that were not 100% operational throughout the two years being compared: - two properties that we expect to convey to a mortgage holder; - and property - dispositions.